 4. Don’t hit tree stumps while you cut the grass.

 If you hit a tree stump with a push mower, you will most likely bend your blade and possibly crank shaft.
 This would result in a very expensive lawn mower repair.

 If you hit a tree stump with a riding lawn mower or zero turn, you will bend the blades and possibly bend the mower deck, break the spindles or damage other lawn mower parts.
 This will also require expensive lawn mower repair services.

 5. Don’t try to use your mower to quickly re-spool rope or barbed wire.

 While your mower will get the job done a lot faster than you could, this is not a very cost effective method.
 You will probably end up needing a major repair.

 6. Don’t operate your mower if safety equipment is not working properly.
-Do read your manual and follow all safety instructions.
+Do read your manual and follow all lawn mower safety instructions.

 Please check all of your safety equipment before you start your mower.
 Most accidents involving mowers could have been prevented if the operator was following safety instructions.
 There is no machine worth one of your loved ones getting injured or killed!

-Remove dirt, grass, and debris from top and underneath side of your mower deck after each use.
+Clean out dirt, grass, and debris from the top and underneath side of your mower deck after each use.
 This will keep your pulleys and belts moving freely without overheating.
 You can hose off your deck.
-When you’re finished, just engage the mower blades and let them turn for a few minutes to induce drying and to re-heat the bearings.
+When you’re finished, just engage the lawn mower blades and let them turn for a few minutes to induce drying and to re-heat the bearings.